 - Integrity - It will be steadfast and adhere to high principles and professional standards

 - Trust - It will give people confidence in the good qualities of the Club, especially fairness, honour and ability

 - Commitment - It will be devoted and dedicated to the Club, the players, the fans and its Community

-- Pride - It will recognise the importance of all the Club efforts and achievement; that have made Yorkshire and our club great
+- Pride - It will recognise the importance of all the Club efforts and achievements; that have made Yorkshire and our Club great

 - Respect - It will have high regard, recognition and appreciation for everyone we deal with